-Amwell is an online healthcare service that provides access to board-certified physicians 24 hours a day, in addition to online therapists.
+Amwell is an online healthcare service that provides access to board-certified physicians 24 hours a day and online therapists.

-Amwell offers a variety of services, including urgent care, specialty care, and behavioral health.
+Amwell offers various services, including urgent care, specialty care, and behavioral health.

 Some examples of the conditions Amwell treats include acute bronchitis, headache, fever, conjunctivitis, influenza, back pain, urinary tract infection (UTI), respiratory infection, and sprains.
 Depending on your insurance company and plan, urgent care virtual visits may be a fully-covered benefit.